Fence Repair Guide

 After mixing your concrete with a handheld concrete mixer, fill the hole with concrete.
 Once the concrete has set, remove any bracing or blocks you have used.

 Projects such as fence post replacement and concrete footing replacement can be made much easier using concrete tools such as a concrete mixer.
-Make sure the concrete is mixed properly is essential.
+Making sure the concrete is mixed properly is essential.
 When concrete is not mixed properly, problems can result.
 Sometimes these problems will not show until much later.

 Using a fence stretcher, pull together enough wire to repair the break.
 From each half of the wire, remove any barbs for about 6 to 8 inches.
 Slide each wire end through one gripple sleeve.
 They are inexpensive and available from many hardware stores or online.